 - For the journal club presentation (all students):

 - Students should consult their advisor for help in selecting an article.

 - The proposed article should be emailed to the course supervisors (Drs.
-Guzzo and Bargagna-Mohan) two weeks (14 days) prior to the scheduled presentation for approval.
+Guzzo and Bargagna-Mohan) four weeks (30 days) prior to the scheduled presentation for approval.
 Please provide a short written justification for article selection.

 - The student’s advisor should not be an author on the selected paper.

 - The presentation should be 40-45 minutes long, allowing 15-20 minutes of time for discussion and questions.
 Approximately 15 minutes should be devoted to introduction.
 This introduction is not just an introduction to the article, but a teaching opportunity for audience members not familiar with this field.
 It is expected that the student practice this presentation beforehand, to ensure that it is no longer than 45 minutes.
 Generally, a student practices this talk with their advisor and/or their lab, although this can be decided upon between the advisor and student.
 We suggest the student practice the talk before their lab/advisor at least the Friday before the presentation.
 Regardless of the venue, the student is expected to rehearse the presentation to ensure timeliness.

 - The presenter is expected to be the time-keeper.
 The presenter knows how many slides remain, therefore if questions and discussions appear to be taking more than 15-20 minutes, the presenter should politely end the discussion and continue presenting slides, with support from course supervisors as needed.

 - Although the student ultimately decides how to present the data of the paper, we suggest the following: don’t present every panel in every figure.
 For example, many figures are essentially control experiments, and only need to be discussed if a question is asked about them.
 These figures can be placed on slides but only shown if needed.

 - The course co-directors will serve as moderators of the question period following the last slide.